suzzet31/Frubbiee/README.md

 before testing  on real devices to enabe me to deliver a high-quality customer experience by using the autometed real such as android and iOS devices.

 Remotely control our devices for manual app testing to troubleshoot issues reported by your customers and verify the real-world user experiences such as the colours , the interfaces and the button functioalities that i was able to fix using the meterialized snippets.

+### User story

+The main question was reaching out to others to share their ingredients?
+I took this into consideration and would like to make it a platform that can provide more than just smoothie ideas but also testimonial and comments on how fresh drinks can benefit us a community.

+To do this I will need to add in features like comment and sharing section.
+That is something to look into in the future The page was considered as very appealing, but it took the user a while to familiarise with the pages.

+I had to change to be easy to access and use.
+The user recommender that it would be great to have an upload button so that they can share images of their new recipes.
+I like the idea and I will revert to that.

+The categories that people would prefer in term of have a fresh drink at home.
+The user laid out that the layout on the mobile and the desktop are self-explanatory that makes it easy to understand the layout and enables me as a developer to get a quick overview of all of the features that need to be applied or developed in order to satisfy the user.
+In both the look and feel section.